-- .1 Three years (or the equivalent) of full-time teaching experience in the rank of instructor at the University.
-(Promotion is automatic on attainment of the doctorate or appropriate terminal degree, effective the following academic year.) - .2 Possession of the appropriate earned terminal degree, in most cases the doctorate or the master of fine arts in one's discipline (in unusual circumstances, equivalent professional achievement). - .3 Fulfillment of professional responsibilities.
+.1 Three years (or the equivalent) of full-time teaching experience in the rank of instructor at the University.
+(Promotion is automatic on attainment of the doctorate or appropriate terminal degree, effective the following academic year.)

+.2 Possession of the appropriate earned terminal degree, in most cases the doctorate or the master of fine arts in one's discipline (in unusual circumstances, equivalent professional achievement).